-Anything that pulls you away from God is an idol, which has stolen your affection, and should be done away with.
-If the person you are in a relationship with is pulling you away from God, then take a break, reevaluate things.
-If you cannot maintain a healthy balance with your relationship with God and this person, then I would advise that you break up, because you will only end up losing and destroying yourself.
+Anything that pulls you away from God is an idol, which has stolen your affection and should be done away with.
+If the person you are in a relationship with is pulling you away from God, then take a break, and reevaluate things.
+If you cannot maintain a healthy balance with your relationship with God and this person, then I would advise that you break up, because you will only end up losing and destroying yourself in the relationship.

-Study the people they call friends.
-What do their friends believe in?
-Who are the people in their close circle?
-Who are they accountable to?
-What do they listen to, what do they watch?
-Most times the majority of our problems are what we let in through our eye and ear gates.
-It's imperative that you know those who speak into their lives before you get involved with them.
-No it's not just you two; it takes a village for you to build a successful life together.
-Not saying you won't have your private times; just make sure you don't mistake private for secret.
-I'd rather be single doing the will of God, than be married and be out of His will.
-Maya Angelou said when a person shows you who they are believe them.
-This is very true, oftentimes we dismiss what people say like, "oh he didn't mean it” or “maybe I made them act that way.”
-I dated a guy who told me on the FIRST date that he could sometimes be controlling, I blew it off saying to myself—no, it couldn't be that deep, but deep it was!
+This quote above is very true, oftentimes we dismiss what people say or do like, "oh they didn't mean it” or “maybe I made them act that way.”
+I dated a guy who told me on the FIRST date that he could sometimes be controlling, I blew it off simply saying to myself—no, it couldn't be that deep, but deep it was!
 He later went on to tell me how he broke up with one of his exes, by telling her to get out of his house.
-It wasn't long after that, he was controlling me and telling me to get out of his car, while breaking up with me.
+It wasn't long after that, he was controlling me and telling me to get out of his car while breaking up with me.

 When they reveal certain things about themselves, believe them.
-Sweat the small stuff; don't think your own situation will be different if that person has not repented of their old ways.
-Don't be afraid to stand for what you believe; if a man or woman isn't on the same page with you, that's fine.
-Those who are against what you stand for, stand in their own "truth" why as a Christian shouldn't you stand for what you believe?
-No human is worth your peace, your joy, your purity and your eternity.
+Sweat the small stuff; don't think your situation will be different if that person has not repented of their old ways.
+Don't be afraid to stand for what you desire; if a man or woman isn't on the same page with you, that's fine, there will be someone else.
+No human is worth your peace, joy, purity, and eternity.

 Don’t cave into the pressure of society; it’s better to take your time to find the diamond that you deserve, than settle for a lifetime of cubic zirconia.
 Cubic zirconia is cheaper, easier to get, and looks like the real deal, no doubt.
 But with time, that little sucker starts deteriorating, and its true colors begin to show.
-Focus on God, and He will bring the right person your way.
-So sweat the small stuff, evaluate the situation you are in, and choose wisely.
+Dare I say, focus on God, and He will bring the right person your way.
+So sweat the small stuff, evaluate the situation you are in, and make the right choices.

 About The Author: Evi Idoghor is a Christian, writer, and content creator on Letstalknationblog.com.
 She is a chemical engineering graduate from the University of Louisiana at Lafayette.
 Consumed by her love for writing and desire to effect change, she launched her online platform––Let’s Talk Nation––to tap into her creativity and start meaningful conversations that would make a difference around the world.